How to Perform a Damage Mechanism Review

 Performing damage mechanism reviews (DMRs) to determine credible degradation modes and susceptibilities of processing equipment has become an important step in developing effective mechanical integrity plans in the refining and chemical processing industries.
 DMRs aid in formulating inspection plans to mitigate risk from loss of containment and/or unplanned outages and are the subject of the corresponding API Recommended Practice (RP) 571.
 In addition, California OSHA's (Cal/OSHA's) recently revised Process Safety Management (PSM) for Petroleum Refineries regulation now requires that DMRs be performed and process hazard analyses (PHAs) address DMR reports that are applicable to the process unit being analyzed.

-The following process for performing DMRs includes insights from our Safety, Risk and Compliance team.
+The following process for performing DMRs includes insights from our Risk and Safety Management team.

 How to Perform a DMR